hisrg/SNPE/README.md

   Quantize DLC files to 8 bit fixed point for running on the Hexagon DSP Debug and analyze the performance of the network with SNPE tools Integrate a network into applications and other code via C++ or Java

 # This part includes SNPE install, Tutorial, Example and Project
-  1. Update the Install and Totorial Guide
+  1. Update the Install and Totorial Guide, 官方安装指南:https://developer.qualcomm.com/docs/snpe/index.html